kintone-labs/kintone-ui-component/docs/document/versioned_docs/version-1.11.0/guides/tabs-customization.md

 ## What you will need to have ready

 Create an application that includes the fields as follows:
-- Two blank fields with id "space_for_native_kintone" and "space_for_custom_components"
+- Two blank fields with id "space_for_native_kintone" and "space_for_custom_components".
 - Three table fields with id "sales_record_table", "task_management_table", and "sales_order_table".

 ## JavaScript and CSS Customization

 When you import the UMD file of Kintone UI Component to the app, you can upload the JavaScript files by following these steps:<br/>
-You can see how to upload a file in the [Quick Start](../getting-started/quick-start).
+You can see how to upload a file in the [Quick Start](../getting-started/quick-start.md).

 ### Define constants